semantic-hostnames/semantic-hostnames/README.md

 ### First label: Business Value

 #####`group`
 **Required**.
-This may be a project, a company name, a client, or a domain.
+This may be a project, a company name, a client, or a domain, though I recommend against the latter.

 #####`tier`
 _Optional_.
 This allows you to have a sweeping boolean between production and your pipeline.
 You may have many different non-production environments: UAT, QA, OAT, beta, demo and so forth.
 Rather than create searches on all of these, a flag of `pipeline` or `pipe` can help.
 If you prefer to skip this, you can use inverse searching with `env != 'prod'`